How To Go To A Bar Alone Without Feeling Super Awkward About It

 While Zoe, 33, a Chicago chef, can easily pour herself a glass of zingy organic wine at home when her friends are busy, she finds herself riding intentionally solo at her neighborhood bar all the time.
 “I love reading, I love having a nice drink, but most of all, I love being by myself,” she tells Bustle.
-“You can’t beat the ambiance of a busy bar, or the indulgence of being served a drink — in a cup you don’t have to wash.”
+“You can’t beat the ambiance of a busy bar or the indulgence of being served a drink — in a cup you don’t have to wash.”
+Going to a bar alone, however, can feel daunting for many people.

-Getting dressed up, getting out of the house, and feeling the energy of others IRL might be a very welcome change.
+Getting dressed up, getting out of the house, and feeling the energy of others in person might be a very welcome change.
 But the tricky thing is, a lot of people are nervous about actually pulling up to that barstool alone.
-All eyes are on you when you wine or dine alone — or so people think.
+All eyes are on you when you go to a bar by yourself— or so people think.
 In reality, people who go to bars alone on the reg say it’s a power move that’s also good for the soul.

 Is It Weird To Go To A Bar Alone?